oar-team/batsim/docs/input-workload.rst

 This profile type allows to observe large-grained interference phenomena between jobs, involving shared computing machines and the bandwidth of shared network nodes.
 It can be used to model applications whose execution is very smooth.
 Please note that it is probably not realistic enough to observe fine-grained phenomena, such as the impact of network latency when the application heavily relies on short messages that limit its control flow.
-If you are in such a case, the SMPI_ profile type may interest you.
+If you are in such a case, the `SMPI trace replay`_ profile type may interest you.

 Homogeneous parallel task
 ^^^^^^^^^^^^^^^^^^^^^^^^^